 And If you are a beginner then I will suggest you select keywords that have KD or SD below 5 (less would be great!).

 Now the fourth step is one of the most important steps which no one will tell you, and if you skip this step, then even if you found a keyword with even 0 KD, then also you won’t able to rank.

 Fourth, After you find keywords with low KD or SD, now you will have to check out the current SERPs for those keywords and you need to check the top 10 ranking sites if you found websites that have a good Domain Authority, and a good amount of backlinks, then skip that keyword and find other one till you won’t get a right low competition keyword.

 But again it’s not 100% true, let’s see an example-

 You can see that the SERPs

-for keyword “How to make money online in india quora
+for the keyword “How to make money online in India quora

 ” this Domain Authority

-on the right side, that is nearly impossible to beat
+on the right side, which is nearly impossible to beat

 and it’s different pages, as we searched “quora